rasteroid/gigaspaces-wiki-jekyll/xap102sec/default-file-based-security-implementation.markdown

 You should specify in the UI (manage security) the path to security configuration file containing this property ,otherwise the default fsm file will be used.
 {%endnote%}

+{% warning %}  If you create or alter a file it is the local file and not the server's copy.
+You will have to move it to the server in order for the Users and Roles to be available in the secured grid.{%endwarning%}

 ![security_namagement_config_file.jpg](/attachment_files/security_namagement_config_file.jpg)

 # Custom Extensions